 As a Leader, You have the vision, you have identified where you are on the map.
 You have even written out your goals on paper, so now what?

 Now you have to take action.
-You have to start eating the large frogs!
-Frogs are the jobs that you wish you didn’t have to do.
+You have to start to, eat that frog, starting with the largest frogs.
+Frogs, are the jobs that you wish you didn’t have to do.
 Tadpoles are the jobs you like to do!